While visiting the grave of his deceased wife, Tracy (whom was killed in the film On Her Majesty's Secret Service

 Bond goes to Gonzales' home where he's throwing a party.
 Bond observes that Gonzales is meeting with a mysterious man (Michael Gothard

 ) in an elegant suit and octagonal wire-framed glasses, and deduces that he is paying Gonzales for the assassination he performed.
 Bond is captured by a security guard and brought to Gonzales who identifies him immediately as British Secret Service and orders him taken away.
 As he dives into his pool, Gonzales is struck and killed by a crossbow arrow fired by an unseen assassin.
 The distraction allows Bond to escape.
-Wire-Frames does not intervene and instead leaves with the money that he intended to pay Gonzales.
+The man with the glasses does not intervene and instead leaves with the money that he intended to pay Gonzales with.
 As Bond makes his escape, one of the security guards chasing him is killed also by a crossbow bolt.
 The shooter is revealed to be Melina Havelock, who has been seeking revenge for the deaths of her parents.
 Before they can escape in Bond's Lotus Esprit, it explodes when a guard tries to break one of its windows.
-Bond and Melina use her car, a small, clunky Citroen, in a furious chase where they evade Gonzales' men in a wild chase through a small town and through an orchard.
+Bond and Melina use her car, a small, clunky Citroen, in a furious chase where they evade Gonzales' men in a wild chase through a small town and through an olive orchard.

 Bond travels to Cortina and meets Luigi Ferrara (John Moreno

 ), an Italian Secret Service agent who tells him that Locque may be associated with an organization called the White Dove (indicated by the pin Locque and it's members wear).
 He directs Bond to his most reliable contact in the Greek Underworld, Aris Kristatos (Julian Glover

 ).
 Kristatos identifies the White Dove's leader as Milos Columbo (Chaim Topol